 UNSATURATED ZONE (see Fig. 1): The area below the land surface in which the pore space between soil, sand and rock particles contains varying degrees of both air and water in ratios that inhibit extraction of significant or economic quantities of groundwater extraction.
 The term "Unsaturated Zone" is generally considered to be synonymous with the term "Vadose Zone."

-UPPER GROUNDWATER ZONE (see Fig. 1): The portion of the groundwater basin, sub-basin or management zone from which most domestic wells draw water.
+UPPER GROUNDWATER ZONE (see Fig. 1): The portion of the groundwater basin, sub-basin or Management Zone from which most domestic wells draw water.
 It generally extends from the top of the saturated zone to the depth to which domestic wells are generally constructed (screened).
 The lower boundary of the Upper Zone varies based on well construction information for a given basin or sub-basin.
 The Corcoran Clay layer may define the lower boundary of the Upper Zone or the Lower Zone, pending the available well construction and groundwater use information. (as described in Section 2 of LWA/LSCE; Region 5: Updated Groundwater Quality Analysis and High-Resolution Mapping for Central Valley Salt and Nitrate Management Plan; June, 2016).

 VARIANCE TO WATER QUALITY STANDARD: A special authorization, adopted by the Central Valley Water Board through the normal public review and approval process, that allows an NPDES-permitted discharge(s) to surface waters or a waterbody, subject to various conditions, without an obligation to comply with certain water quality standards that would normally apply to the given discharge(s) or waterbody.
 Variances are limited to specific terms governed by federal law and must also be approved by U.S. EPA.
 Variances apply solely to surface waterbodies or discharges to those surface waters.

-Figure X-1: Schematic of Aquifer System Within Corcoran Clay Extent1
+Figure #-#: Schematic of Aquifer System Within Corcoran Clay Extent1